-The small green islands of Koločep, Šipan and Lopud have made it to front pages of many travel magazines for their combination of untouched natural beauty, amazing historic sites and beautiful beaches.
+The small green islands of Koločep, Šipan, and Lopud have made it to the front pages of many travel magazines for their untouched natural beauty, unique historic sites, and beautiful beaches.
 You can reach them by regular ferry and explore one at a time, or take a private speedboat tour and visit them all in a day.

-Koločep and Lopud are car-free islands with a number of sandy beaches.
-So, if you are traveling with kids to Dubrovnik, make sure to take them on one of these islands.
-They’ll love you for it and you can enjoy your drink while they are running around in a safe environment.
+Koločep and Lopud are car-free islands with several sandy beaches.
+So, if you are traveling with kids to Dubrovnik, take them to one of these islands.
+They’ll love you for it, and you can enjoy your drink while they are running around in a safe environment.

-If you’re up for a sea adventure, we strongly suggest exploring Dubrovnik by kayak.
-Through kayak tours, you’ll be able to explore some of Dubrovnik’s most famous attractions, such as Old Town, the city walls, Lokrum island, Bettina cave, and more.
+We strongly suggest exploring Dubrovnik by kayak if you’re up for a sea adventure.
+Through kayak tours, you’ll be able to explore some of Dubrovnik’s most famous attractions, such as Old Town, the City Walls, Lokrum Island, Bettina Cave, and more.

 Immerse in Dubrovnik cultural scene

-The bustling walled city of Dubrovnik hosts one of the oldest European festivals – Dubrovnik Summer Festival (July to August).
-Expect rich and vibrant theatre, ballet, opera, classical music, jazz and folklore programme.
+The bustling walled city of Dubrovnik hosts one of the oldest European festivals – the Dubrovnik Summer Festival (July to August).
+Expect vibrant theatre, ballet, opera, classical music, jazz, and folklore program.

 The Midsummer Scene Festival (June) is a theatre event that celebrates the works of William Shakespeare performed in English.